theyashwanthsai/landing-page/content/home.md

 # Welcome

-Turi Labs is an independent AI research lab fueled by curiosity and a relentless drive to innovate.
+Turi Labs is an independent AI research lab fueled by curiosity and a relentless drive to try out something new.
 We are a small, passionate team of students dedicated to pushing the boundaries of AI through open-source models and accelerated research.
-We embrace experimentation, learn from failures, and strive to build intelligent systems that inspire and empower.
+We ideate, experiment, learn from failures, rinse and repeat.

 ## Research Focus